rbehrensdeluna/QBtoWEIS/README.md

 ## QBlade

 [QBlade](https://qblade.org/) is a versatile aero-servo-hydro-elastic simulation tool for wind turbines.
 It features a highly optimized lifting-line free vortex wake algorithm, which ensures efficient and accurate wake modeling.
-The underlying structural model implemented in QBlade supports Euler-Bernoulli, Timoshenko, and geometrically exact beam theory, all of which provide computationally efficient structural models.
+The underlying structural model implemented in QBlade supports Euler-Bernoulli, Timoshenko and Timoshenko FPM theory, all of which provide computationally efficient structural models.
 Notably, all three approaches can be associated with similar computational costs, allowing for flexibility in model selection without sacrificing performance.

 [QBlade documentation](https://docs.qblade.org/)